raspereza/HtoAA/README.md

 ## Study correlation between muon+track momentum and dR(muon,track) in signal samples

-It is well possible that the sensitivity of the search can be improved over entire range of probed mass hypothesis by using dynamic cut on dR(muon,track), e.g. by applying cut in dependence of pT(mu+track) or p(mu+track), where pT(p) is the transverse (full) momentum of the muon-track system.
+It is well possible that the sensitivity of the search can be improved over entire range of probed mass hypotheses by using dynamic cut on dR(muon,track), e.g. by applying cut in dependence of pT(mu+track) or p(mu+track), where pT(p) is the transverse (full) momentum of the muon-track system.
 To assess potential improvement of sensitivity one has to study the correlation between dR(muon,track) and pT(mu+track) or p(mu+track).
-The updated version of the analysis macro produces ntuple with the generator level information to facilitate such studies.
-Each entry of the ntuple stores kinematic properties of muon-track pair resulting from the a->tau(mu)tau(1-prong) decay.
+The updated version of the analysis macro produces ntuple (named "muTrkTree") with the generator level information to facilitate such studies.
+Each entry of the ntuple stores kinematic properties of a muon-track pair resulting from the a->tau(mu)tau(1-prong) decay.
 The variables stored in ntuple are:
 ```
 genmu_P : generator muon momentum